 Hardship: A difficulty with regard to one's ability to improve land stemming from the application of the requirements of this Ordinance, which may or may not be subject to relief by means of variance.
-In and of themselves, self-imposed situations and claims based on a perceived reduction of, or restriction on, CITY OF FRANKIN ZONING ORDINANCE: EFFECTIVE DATE - MAY 10, 2004
+In and of themselves, self-imposed situations and claims based on a perceived reduction of, or restriction on, economic gain shall not be considered hardships.